Dennis9990/easyvest/README.md

 # Easy Vest

 ### What is this?
 A simple script that gives you a vest when executing the /vest command.
-It will remove the vest with /rvest.
 I've added an animation to make it look more realistic.

 ### Functions